TIBCOSoftware/snappydata/README.md

 If you are interested in contributing please visit the [contributor page](http://www.snappydata.io/community/contributors) for ways in which you can help.

+If you want to quickly setup a cluster on Amazon Cloud, use our [ec2 script](docs/snappyOnAWS.md).

 ## Quick start with Scala/Spark/Snappy Programming

 Click the screenshot below to watch the screencast that goes along with this section: